ManaliJain06/fa18-281-us-west-1a/TeamProjectJournal.md

 # !!!**WOW Factor**!!!

 # Amazon EC2 Container Service
 Amazonm ECS is a container service which is used to deploy services on a group of servers forming a cluster.
 ECS deploys docker container for distributed applications.
 It also evaluates the CPU usage and memory consumptions to determine the deployment requirements of a container.
+It used Appliation load balancer internally.

 We have deployed our 3 microservices (User, Restaurant and Menu) on ECS.
-The details of them are as below.

 # Google Kubernetes Engine (GKE)

-We have deployed out 1 microservice (Paymennt) on Google GKE
+We have deployed out 1 microservice (Payment) on Google GKE

 # Azure Kubernetes Service (AKS)

 We have deployed our 1 microservices (Order) on Kubernetes on Azure

+# AKF Scale Cube
+## X Axis - Horizontal Duplication
+We are achieving horizontal replication for each of the servic end points by creating multiple nodes of each microservice.
+We have our users, menu and orders scaled on ECS and payment, orders on Kubernetes cloud.

+Showing scaling for Menu service ping

+## Y Axis - Split by function service
+Our application contains 5 microservices i.e. User, Restaurant, Menu, Order, Payment.
+If any one of the microservice is taken down then it won't affect other service.

+## Z Axis - Sharding
+All of our microservices have a MongoDb sharded database with 2 shard replica cluster of 3 nodes each.

+Steps for testing sharding
+1) Test consistency of data by inserting into primary and getting the documents from secodary.
+2) Isolate one secondary server from the other servers in the cluster and test reading stale data
+3) Connecting up the server again to the cluster and test replication again

+# Demonstrating our application's ability to handle a network partition
+1) A user is logged in.
+2) The user has some items in the cart.
+3) Taking down the payment service.
+4) The user is not able to pay for the order but he can navigate back in the appliation and search for new items and add it to cart.

 # Testing